moconnell/Exhibitionist/README.md

 In IPython-notebook it displays the url as inline HTML, in other environment, you'd get a hotlink or simply the url itself.

+**Related Projects**

+[Shiny](http://rstudio.github.com/shiny/) for **R** performs a similar function, although it goes a step further and defines a set of standard UI widgets that you can build a UI out of, declaratively.

 **Where can I see more?**

 The `examples/` directory contains several examples: